w3f/polkadot-wiki/docs/learn/learn-system-chains.md

 ## Overview

-System parachains are those that contain core Polkadot protocol features, but in parachains rather than the Relay Chain.
+System parachains are those that contain core Polkadot protocol features, but in parachains rather than the relay chain.
 Rather than leasing an execution core by economic means (e.g., auction), execution cores are allocated by network [governance](./learn-guides-polkadot-opengov.md).

-By hosting core protocol logic in parachains instead of the Relay Chain, Polkadot uses its own scaling technology -- namely, parallel execution -- to host _itself_.
-System parachains remove transactions from the Relay Chain, allowing more Relay Chain [blockspace](https://www.rob.tech/polkadot-blockspace-over-blockchains/) to be used for Polkadot's primary purpose: validating parachains.
+By hosting core protocol logic in parachains instead of the relay chain, Polkadot uses its own scaling technology -- namely, parallel execution -- to host _itself_.
+System parachains remove transactions from the relay chain, allowing more relay chain [blockspace](https://www.rob.tech/polkadot-blockspace-over-blockchains/) to be used for Polkadot's primary purpose: validating parachains.